 The Company offers its employees benefits under defined contribution plans in the form of family pension scheme.
 Contributions are paid during the year into the fund under statutory arrangements.
 The contribution to family pension fund is made at predetermined rates by the Company based on prescribed rules of family pension scheme.
-The contribution towards family pension is recognized as an expense in the Statement of profit and loss.
+The contribution towards family pension is recognized as an expense in the Statement of Profit and Loss.
+The Company has no further obligation other than the contribution made.